 Documenting the history of nursing in general presents methodological difficulties, especially in the context of unstructured, dynamic circumstances, such as those discussed here.
 First and foremost, it is well agreed that nurses are better “doers” than writers; secondly, because of the nature of healthcare reform in Israel, the documentation of nurses’ activities and their impact on policy is lacking.
 Thirdly, little has been written about the role and involvement of Israeli nurses in these developments.
 Nurses testified before the Justice Shoshana Netanyahu’s Judicial Commission (established 1988) into Israel’s national health systems on whose recommendations the National Health Insurance Law was enacted, but did not participate in the Commission or in its decisions.

 As part of the background research for this paper, interviews were conducted with Prof. Mordechai Shani, Director of Sheba Hospital and Director General of the Ministry of Health during two periods before and after the enactment of the law, who was instrumental in "The State Commission of Inquiry to Examine the Functioning and Efficiency of the Health System in Israel" known as the Netanyahu Commission after its chair, Justice Shoshana Netanyahu—on whose recommendations the National Health Insurance Law 1995 was enacted; and with Prof. Yitzhak Berlowitz, another key leader in the healthcare reform, who served as Head of the Medical Administration at the Ministry of Health and member of the team drafting the National Health Insurance Law.
 From the interviews with these two important figures, it emerged that the topic of nursing was marginal in the Commission’s deliberations, which were concerned mainly with economic reform and insurance and less on human resources and training issues.
 As a result, the nurses who testified before the Committee were not interviewed.
-Their testimony was kept in the archives' files and scanned for research purposes
+Their testimony was kept in the archives' files and scanned for research purposes.

 In searching for relevant information, the study used a variety of sources, most of which came from various archives (The State Archives and documentation of the testimonies of the nurses who testified before the committee) and official texts, official reports, (Reports of the State Commission of Inquiry to Examine the Functioning and Efficiency of the Health System in Israel, Majority and Minority Opinions). previous research, and protocols.